IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

 ## Delete all resources

-Running the following script will delete all resources listed inside of the <your_config_file>.json specified by the --config parameter.
-Please note it will also delete the Key Protect store and encryption keys.
+Running the following script will delete all resources listed inside of the myconfig.state.json specified by the --config parameter, recall it was created earlier during the build process.
+Please note it will also delete the Key Protect store and stored encryption keys, as well as the Certificate Manager and all the certs used by the cockroach instances.

 ```
-./delete.sh --template=vpc-cockroachdb-mzr/vpc-cockroachdb-mzr.template.json --config=<your_config_file>.json
+./delete.sh --template=vpc-cockroachdb-mzr/vpc-cockroachdb-mzr.template.json --config=<your_config_file>.state.json
 ```

 >NOTE